 Currently, Tesla is the global market leader when it comes to BEVs.
 But the tech company, one of the pioneers of the EV revolution, has been unable to keep up with rapid demand in Europe.
-All models sold on the continent in 2021, totalling around 170,000 units, were imported from or .
-Yet new gigafactories in , Germany, and Austin, US, will expand Tesla’s global capacity to 1.5 million units in 2022, meaning others will need to work hard to displace Tesla from the top of the sales charts.
+All models sold on the continent in 2021, totalling around 170,000 units, were imported from China or USA.
+Yet new gigafactories in Berlin, Germany, and Austin, US, will expand Tesla’s global capacity to 1.5 million units in 2022, meaning others will need to work hard to displace Tesla from the top of the sales charts.

 Irle expects cost parity compared to ICE evolve in the market across the coming years.
 Sales of ICE models will decline and new gigafactories will power up across Europe and the US.

 ‘We expect around 9.5 million BEV and PHEV deliveries globally for 2022,’ Irle added.
 ‘Our outlook for 2030 sees 40% of global car sales being BEVs and PHEVs.’

 Economics at play

 Factors such as increased regulation of the automotive market, and awareness of environmental challenges, are helping drive electrification.
 However, this transition coincides with the pandemic and its related economic impacts.